saucelabs/sauce-docs/docs/performance/motion.md

 ## What is Jankiness?

-Web apps sometimes appear to lack smoothness when the the app isn't keeping up with the refresh, a condition sometimes referred to as jankiness.
+Web apps sometimes appear to lack smoothness when the app isn't keeping up with the refresh, a condition sometimes referred to as jankiness.

 According to jankfree.org: